-After the capital increase of April 2022, the share capital of QfG is fixed at € 148.298.945,16 represented by 18.733.961 shares without nominal value.
+After the capital restructuring of 30 March 2023, the share capital of QfG amounts to \in 148.298.945,16 and is represented by 18.733.961 shares without nominal value.
 All shares are fully paid-up upon their issuance.

 The shares are divided into two classes: 18.733.461 ordinary shares and 500 preferred shares.
-The ordinary shares are all listed on Euronext Brussels and are either registered or dematerialized shares.
+The ordinary shares are all listed on Euronext Brussels and are either in registered or dematerialized form.
 The 500 preferred shares are and will remain registered shares and are reserved for certain persons that contribute to the success of the Company.
 The preferred shares are not quoted, are entitled to a subordinated preferred dividend and are only transferable under strict conditions, as specified in the Articles of Association.